-- 3.218.
-Requirement 27 of GSR Part 1 [2] requires that "The regulatory body shall carry out inspections of facilities and activities to verify that the authorized party is in compliance with the regulatory requirements and with the conditions specified in the authorization." - 3.219.
+3.218.
+Requirement 27 of GSR Part 1 [2] requires that "The regulatory body shall carry out inspections of facilities and activities to verify that the authorized party is in compliance with the regulatory requirements and with the conditions specified in the authorization."

+3.219.
 A fundamental feature of the process of review and assessment of an application for authorization by the regulatory body is its consideration of the documentation submitted by the applicant.
-For significant risk sources or unusual or complex activities, the regulatory body should also verify the contents of the documents submitted by means of inspection of the site where the radiation sources are to be installed or used.
+In accordance with the graded approach, for facilities and activities with a For significant risk, sources or unusual or complex activities, the regulatory body should also verify the contents of the documents submitted by the applicant submitted by means of inspection of the facility and activity site where the radiation sources are to be installed or used.
 These inspections will also allow the regulatory body to supplement the information and data needed for review and assessment.